lookbook-hq/lookbook/README.md

 ### 🏷 @param

-The `@param` tag provides the ability to specify editable preview parameters which can be changed in the Lookbook UI in order to customise the rendered output on the fly, much like the [Knobs addon](https://storybook.js.org/addons/storybook-addon-knobs-color-options) for [Storybook](https://storybook.js.org/).
+The `@param` tag provides the ability to specify **editable preview parameters** which can be changed in the Lookbook UI in order to customise the rendered output on the fly, much like the [Controls (knobs) addon](https://storybook.js.org/addons/@storybook/addon-controls) for Storybook.

 Each `@param` will have an associated form field generated for it.
-The values for each field will be handles as [dynamic preview params](https://viewcomponent.org/guide/previews.html#:~:text=It%E2%80%99s%20also%20possible%20to%20set%20dynamic%20values%20from%20the%20params%20by%20setting%20them%20as%20arguments%3A) when rendering the example.
+The values for each field will be handled as [dynamic preview params](https://viewcomponent.org/guide/previews.html#:~:text=It%E2%80%99s%20also%20possible%20to%20set%20dynamic%20values%20from%20the%20params%20by%20setting%20them%20as%20arguments%3A) when rendering the example.

 The `@param` tag takes the following format: